bolt/docs/docs/extensions/advanced/storage-repositories.md

 }
 ```

-Then, we can map this custom entity and this custom repository together in your extension main file :
+Then, we can map this custom entity and this custom repository together in your extension main file:

 ```php
 protected function registerRepositoryMappings()